solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ]
 ```

-FPS allows contracts with identical names as long as they are deployed on
-different networks.
-However, duplicates on the same network are not
-permitted.
-The `Addresses.sol` contract enforces this rule by reverting during
-construction if such a duplicate is detected.
+FPS allows contracts with identical names as long as they are deployed on different networks.
+However, duplicates on the same network are not permitted.
+The `Addresses.sol` contract enforces this rule by reverting during construction if such a duplicate is detected.
+It also checks that the same address is not set under two different names on the same network.

 ## Functions

 ### Adding

-Addresses can be added to the object during a proposal or test by calling the
-`addAddress` function with the name to be saved in storage and the address of the
-contract to be stored with that name.
+Addresses can be added to the object during a proposal or test by calling the `addAddress` function with the name to be saved in storage, the address of the contract to be stored with that name and whether the address is a contract.
 Calling this function without a chain id will save the contract and name to the current chain id.

 ```solidity
 addresses.addAddress("CONTRACT_NAME", contractAddress, isContract);